VNG-Realisatie/nlx/README.md

 If you want to develop locally, or run your own NLX network, you will likely want to start all the components.

+Microk8s is also possible now on linux / ubuntu machines.
+Microk8s does not need an extra VM and has a much smaller footprint for local developement.

 ### Requirements

 Make sure you have installed the following tools: